campbellcj11/HotSpotWeb/webScraping/README.rst

 .. code:: bash
     $ pip install -r requirements.txt

+Next, follow the instructions above to run the scraper.
 Let us know if you have any questions.